-NRC: All Assam Students Union to approach Supreme Court against exclusion figure in final list
+NRC: Local organisations reject final list, All Assam Students’ Union to approach Supreme Court

-The Assam Public Works also expressed its dissatisfaction with the list, and said it would ask President Ram Nath Kovind to intervene.
+The Assam Public Works said it would ask President Ram Nath Kovind to intervene.

+Several Assamese organisations on Saturday expressed their disappointment with the final National Register of Citizens list.
+As many as 3.11 crore people found their names in the list, but 19 lakh were excluded.

-The All Assam Students Union on Saturday said that it was unhappy with the exclusion figure in the final National Register of Citizens, and will appeal against it in the Supreme Court, PTI reported.
-Over 19 lakh people have been excluded from the final list, published on Saturday.
+The All Assam Students Union on Saturday said that it was unhappy with the exclusion figure in the final NRC, and will appeal against it in the Supreme Court, PTI reported.

 “We are not happy at all,” organisation’s General Secretary Lurinjyoti Gogoi said.
 “It seems there were some deficiencies in the updation process.
 We believe that it is an incomplete NRC.
 We will appeal to the Supreme Court to remove all the faults and discrepancies in this NRC.”
 Gogoi said the final figure of exclusion was not near the figures officially announced by authorities on various occasions.